YOUR FREE GUIDE TO 3D PRINTING CAR PARTS

 Wrong printer, failed attempts, weak parts, and wasted time.

-After years of trial and error, I’ve found the perfect setup and technique to get you going without all the hassle.
+After years of trial and error, I’ve found the perfect setup and technique to get you going.

 STEP 1.
 PICK THE BEST 3D PRINTER FOR CAR PARTS

-I recommend one of two enclosed 3d printers that we use on a daily basis to make custom car parts.
+I recommend one of two enclosed 3d printers that we use to make custom car parts.

 If you’re a beginner on a budget, then the Centauri Carbon from Elegoo is perfect.